 - Children are more at risk from burns

-- Changu Changu Moto cookstove uses only one bundle of wood per week
+- Each Changu Changu Moto fuel-efficient cookstove uses only one bundle of wood per week

-- The fire in the cookstove is contained and is therefore much safer with less risk of burns
+- It produce less smoke and the fire in the cookstove is contained and is therefore much safer with less risk of burns

 - The cookstove benefits from being a double burner